harveymmaunders/api/client-samples/java/rest/README.md

 This project is a starting template for integrating with REST APIs on the API Platform.

 ## Using this template
-The first step is to create the DER encoded file and configure the properties file, which is described below this section.
+The first step is to create the DER encoded file and configure the properties file, as described below.

 This template provides two methods for making API calls: an OkHttp request and a Retrofit2 request.
 The okHttp method is shown in a singular function with sequential instructions, whereas the retrofit code has been wrapped in the `MsRetrofitWrapper` class.
 Using Retrofit2 requires more code changes, so it is recommended to check your authorization is working and initially call the API with the OkHttp request.